You wouldn’t know by looking at me, but I have suffered from chronic pain for over 5 years.

 3. We hate to let people down

 We want to be supermom, as unattainable as it might be.
 We want to be there for our kids and our spouses, our families and friends.
 We want to bake the perfect cupcakes for the bake sale and volunteer at every charitable event.
 We want to cheer our kids on from the sidelines and chase after them at the playground.
-Dealing with chronic pains means we probably won’t get to do all of those things and so we push through it just to avoid disappointing anyone.
+We want to go on family vacations together.
+Dealing with chronic pain means we probably won’t get to do all of those things and so we push through it just to avoid disappointing anyone.

 4. Nothing compares to childbirth

 Sure, you’re in pain, but it’s not as bad as childbirth.
 It’s worse if you’ve given birth without any drugs because then you’re expected to be able to handle anything.
 But chronic pain and labor pain are two entirely different things.

 Labor pain is a right of passage with an amazing reward at the end.
 All mothers have had a chance to experience it in some way or another, it’s just part of life.